Dotneteer/spectnetide/docs/_posts/getting-started/2019-10-01-use-keyboard-tool.md

 ![Graphic keystroke 48K]({{ site.baseurl }}/assets/images/tutorials/graphic-keystroke-48.png)
 ![Graphic keystroke 128K]({{ site.baseurl }}/assets/images/tutorials/graphic-keystroke-128.png)

-> __Note__: On specific computers -- depending on the amount of free RAM and CPU load -- you may experience that entering graphic symbols sometimes fails, or the keyboard does not return the letter mode.
+> __Note__: On specific computers &mdash; depending on the amount of free RAM and CPU load &mdash; you may experience that entering graphic symbols sometimes fails, or the keyboard does not return the letter mode.
 In such a situation, click the GRAPHICS function (above key 9) and then to the digit beside the appropriate graphic symbol.

 ## Using the Physical and Virtual Keyboards Together